All Episodes

 Are you a citizen?

-It's like this is the media reacting to that simple question.
+It's like, this is the media reacting to that simple question.

-That's probably sixty minutes of special.
+That's probably 60 minutes of special.

 Are you the father?